pri682/Amazon-clone/README.md

    - Shop Section: Styles for product category boxes, including images and text.
    - Footer: Styles for the footer panels, including background colors, layout, and text formatting.

-I’ve made sure that the design adjusts smoothly to different screen sizes.
-Whether you’re on a desktop or mobile device, everything should look and work great!

 Feel free to explore, and I hope you find this project as enjoyable to use as it was to build!
 If you have any questions or feedback, just let me know. 😊